gilfuser/gilfuser.github.io/docs/en/about-me/README.md

 # About Me

-I'm a media artist because I don't believe that the different art forms should be placed in separate drawers.
+I don't believe that the different art forms should be placed in separate drawers.
 My research involves various forms of expression and apprehension and how to entangle them all poetically.
 I use sensors, cameras, ordinary everyday objects, garbage, cables, radio modules, prototyping boards and computers running open source software.
 In Berlin, I was a guest student from 2014 to 2017 at the course Generative Art / Computational Art in the UdK.
 I still collaborate with artists there, but I'm living in São Paulo, my hometown.
 I have been been making visuals and music for performances, and performing myself alone and alongside with the collective Society for Non Trivial Pursuits, or S4NTP.

+I don't believe that the different art forms should be put in separate drawers.
+My research involves various forms of expression and ways of entangle them to bring out new and open meanings.
+In my work I use sensors, cameras, common everyday objects, garbage, cables, radio modules, microcontrollers and computers with open source and free software.

+Between 2014 and 2017, in Berlin / Germany, I was a guest student on the Generative Art / Computational Art course at UdK (University of the Arts).
+I collaborate with artists from there and elsewhere, from São Paulo.
+I produce images and music for solo and collaborative presentations, such as for the Society for Non-Trivial Pursuits (S4NTP) and the artist Ieltxu Ortueta.

+From 1997 to 2011 I worked as webmaster, animator, and graphic designer in magazines, design studios, communication and advertising studios, such as MTV Brasil, Rico Lins Studio, Editora Três and Touché Propaganda.

 ---